 Are The Best Beans For Espresso Arabica Or Robusta?

 This is quite a complicated question as it is often debated.
 I personally used to avoid robusta beans until I moved to Vietnam, literally the Kingdom of Robusta beans.

 do not underrate or dismiss Robusta beans out of hand.

 Arabica beans are by far the most popular, with 60% of the coffee beans sold in the world are Arabica outselling Robusta beans 2 to 1!

 The reason for this being is they provide a much better flavor profile with sweeter, caramel, chocolate and nutty hints, often with tones of berries with a pleasant acidity and slightly bitter undertones.

-Robusta beans have an earthy, bitter and grain like tastes and a nice peanut like after-taste.
+Robusta beans have an earthy, bitter and grain-like taste and a nice peanut-like aftertaste.
 They are less sweet and have a higher caffeine content than Arabica beans.

 Both Arabica and Robusta when they are freshly roasted and to a dark roast profile have the capability of producing a great, tasty espresso shot with a thick, rich crema on top.